History of Jharkhand: Modern period

-By the end of medieval and the beginning of the modern period, this region was under the rule of many dynasties including Nagvanshi, Khayaravala, Namudag Raj, Ramgarh Raj, Raksel, Chero, Raj Dhanwar and the Kharagdiha Zamindari estates of Koderma, Gadi Palganj, and Ledo Gadi.
+By the end of medieval and the beginning of the modern period, this region was under the rule of many dynasties including Nagvanshi, Khayaravala, Namudag Raj, Ramgarh Raj, Raksel, Chero, Raj Dhanwar and the Kharagdiha estates of Koderma, Palganj, Ledo, and Sreerampur, amongst others.

 In Akbarnama, the region of Chota Nagpur is described as Jharkhand.
 Sher Shah, when he conquered Bengal, had carried off his loot from Gaur to Rohtas by way of Jharkhand.
 Sher Shah also combined forces with Ujjainiya Rajputs to expel Mahrath Chero, the ruler of Palamu, from Rohtasgarh and the southern part of present Bihar, presumably the latest victory in a long series of Chero-Afghan rivalry.
 The Chero ruler later failed to pay tribute in grain to Sher Shah during his campaign against Humayun, and was thus invaded and defeated by Sher Shah's lieutenant Khawas Khan Marwat.
 Sher Shah also sought to use Jharkhand as a lesser backdoor between his base in southwest Bihar to western Bengal, and this became known to the Mughals and brought Jharkhand towards the attention of the Mughal rulers.

 During the Mughal period, the region, then known as Khukhra, was famous for its diamonds.
 Akbar was informed of a rebel Afghan sardar, Junaid Kararani, whose hideout was Chota Nagpur.
 The Emperor also received information on diamonds being found in this area.
 Consequently, Akbar ordered Shahbaz Khan Kamboh to attack Khukhra.
 At that time, Raja Madhu Singh, the 42nd Nagvanshi king was ruling at Khukhra.
 Akbar's army defeated the king and a sum of rupees six thousand was fixed as its annual revenue payable to the Mughals.
 Till the reign of Akbar, Chota Nagpur had not come under the suzerainty of the Mughals and the Nagvanshi rulers had been ruling over this region as independent rulers.